jakubstetz/appointment-planner/README.md

-# Jammming
+# Appointment Planner

 ## Description

-This project was completed as part of the Codecademy Full-Stack Engineer skill path; it constitutes a challenge project on the skill path.
+This project was completed as part of the Codecademy Full-Stack Engineer skill path; it constitutes a lesson review project on the skill path.

-This web application...
+This web application serves as a simple appointment planner, where in one can create, track, and delete appointments and contacts.

 The purpose of this project was to practice working with stateful and stateless components and communicating between them, and to practice implementing forms in React.

+## Skills Practiced

+- *React:*
+  - States
+  - Handlers
+  - Passing properties between components
+  - Forms

 ## Original Codecademy Prompt